ckan/ckan/doc/extensions/adding-custom-fields.rst

       {% endif %}
     {% endblock %}

 This template overrides the the default extras rendering on the dataset page and replaces it to just display our custom field.

 You're done!
-Make sure you have your plugin installed and setup as in the Writing Extensions tutorial.
+Make sure you have your plugin installed and setup as in the `extension/tutorial`.
 Then run a development server and you should now have an additional field called "Custom Text" when displaying and adding/editing a dataset.

 .. todo:: resouces below